akeneo/pim-docs/manipulate_pim_data/category/add_new_properties_to_a_category.rst

    You don't have to add a lot of code to the Doctrine configuration to resolve target entities.
    We already have a resolver which injects the new category class name.

-Now, you can run the following commands to update your database:
+Now, you can run the following commands to update your database: (don't forget to register your new bundle in the `config/bundles.php` file)

 .. code-block:: bash